 Homeopathic Medicine for Chronic Anxiety & StressMahnaz Shahrzad Asr, D.H.M.H.S, H.D., C.B.P.
 September 1, 2011

 The words “stress” and “anxiety” are often used interchangeably, but bear different meanings in medical terms.
 Stress is caused by particular situations or events in one’s life that makes one feel frustrated, angry, worried or even anxious.
 The stress response is different for each individual such that the same event can often illicit disparate responses.
-For example:

 • Public speaking excites some but terrifies others;

 • Pressure from deadlines increases productivity in some but renders others paralyzed;